Element84/fogg/README.md

 # Fogg
-A Gatsby theme that provides out of the box components and tooling for mapmakers.
+A Gatsby theme that provides out of the box components and tooling for mapmakers!

 ## About